 How is a proposal reviewed?

-A proposal should address the following items and provide any other information about the event/initiative that seems relevant:
+Regardless of category, all proposals should address the following items and provide any other information about the event/initiative that seems relevant.
+The submission form has specific questions for each of these items:

 - Primary Sponsor: The proposal must include the conference name if the initiative is happening at a SIGCHI conference.
-Otherwise, the proposal must indicate the organization sponsoring the event, such as a university, a company, a non-profit, etc. This organization will need to send an invoice to us with the total granted amount and fill out a tax form before the funding can be disbursed directly.
-Please note that, in this case, the initiative will be supported by SIGCHI, and SIGCHI won’t be financially or legally liable for the event.
-The FAQ page provides further information about this process.
+Otherwise, the proposal must indicate the organization that is mainly organizing and managing the event, such as a university, a company, a non-profit, etc. This organization will need to send an invoice to us with the total granted amount and fill out a tax form before the funding can be disbursed directly.
+Please note that, in this case, the initiative will be supported (not sponsored) by SIGCHI, and SIGCHI will not be financially or legally liable for the event.
+The FAQ page provides further details about this process.

 - Feasibility of Plan: The proposal must convey a well-defined agenda with clear outcomes.
 The funding will be for a single activity, although the activity might take place over an extended period.
 There must also be a plan for sharing takeaways and lessons learned with the SIGCHI community.